 The figure schematically demonstrates the translation process occurring in a cell.
 The ribosome is the molecular machine responsible for translation.
 Starting in the upper left (state 1), the ribosome links a tRNA molecule bound with an amino acid (AA) to a complex including the preceding two tRNA molecules and the growing polypeptide chain.
 The incoming tRNA/AA molecules are complexed to an EF protein which is also bound to GTP.
 GTP hydrolysis drives the cycle in a counter-clockwise direction, adding a step (state 2) to the process which seems to be extraneous.
 In fact, the extra step is what makes proofreading possible by permitting a second opportunity for unbinding of tRNA/AA from the ribosome - which ultimately aids discrimination between correct and incorrect amino acids.
 From state 3, the polypeptide chain is extended by the formation of a covalent bond to the new AA; EF/GDP unbinds and the system yields state 4 which cannot receive a new tRNA/AA because the binding site is occupied.
 In a driven multi-step process not shown (grey arrow) the ribosome also translates the peptide chain and three tRNA molecules to the right, ejecting the rightmost tRNA which was added earliest.

+Qualitative Picture of Proofreading: Penne vs. Bowties

+How does proofreading work?
+Let’s imagine we have two types of cooked pasta, (tubular) penne and (relatively flat) bowties, which have different adhesive properties because of their shapes.
+Assume the two pastas are mixed together but we want to extract a batch that’s purely bowties.
+Because of their flatter shape, bowties are presumed to stick better to a flat surface.

+In our thought experiment, we’ll place the pasta mixture in a cardboard box and shake it hard for a while.
+When we open the box, we’ll find that more bowties than penne are stuck to the box walls, because bowties just adhere better.
+The ratio of bowties to penne on the box wall is like the ratio of equilibrium populations – under the ‘thermal’ condition of box shaking.

+Now for the proofreading.
+Imagine we cut out one wall from the box (with all the pasta intact) and place it in front of a powerful fan.
+The air blowing from the fan will apply an equal force to each piece of pasta.
+However, the penne has adhered more weakly and is more likely to fall off.
+Hence after the fan does its work, the ratio of bowties to penne on the cardboard wall will increase over its ‘equilibrium’ value … and we’ve accomplished proofreading!
+This is shown schematically in the image below, where red X’s mark the pasta blown off by the fan.

+In a more abstract sense, when we have two species with different adhesion/binding strengths and we apply the same force/energy to unbinding both, we will enrich the stronger-binding species.
+We necessarily will reduce the bound amount of the stronger binder, but we will gain discrimination.
+The cell, evidently, is willing to pay the price of less efficient binding of the correct tRNA in order to have fewer errors.

 A model for driven proofreading in translation

 This subtle process is best studied with a specific model.
-We can construct a tractable model for driven/kinetic proofreading by slightly simplifying the process sketched above.
+Following Hopfield, we can construct a tractable model for driven/kinetic proofreading by slightly simplifying the process sketched above.